 New research shows eight out of 10 professors had one-on-one conversations with students about mental health during the last 12 months.
 But, less than 30% of faculty members were trained by their institutions for such discussions, showing the need for improvement in faculty responses to student mental health issues.
 So, how can higher ed faculty be better equipped to support student mental health and well-being?

-A recent survey conducted by Boston University School of Public Health (with responses from 1,700 faculty members at 12 colleges with enrollment ranging from 2,000 to 20,000 students) revealed that faculty members with four to six years of experience are most comfortable discussing mental health issues with students.
+A recent survey conducted by Mary Christie Institute and Boston University School of Public Health (with responses from 1,700 faculty members at 12 colleges with enrollment ranging from 2,000 to 20,000 students) revealed that faculty members with four to six years of experience are most comfortable discussing mental health issues with students.
 Faculty members with 10 to 15 years of experience are the least comfortable.
 The survey also revealed that 42% of professors with one year of experience agree that they’re aware of the mental health services at their institutions, compared with 80% of faculty with 15 or more years of experience.

 Simply put, faculty members need more awareness of campus mental health resources and more training in how to respond to students experiencing mental health concerns or emotional distress — especially faculty who have been in the profession longer.